nhuneke/sotnir-handbook/docs/getting-started/linux-machines.rst

 .. tip::

 I have created a ready to use conda environment for neuroimaging.
-See `below <4.
-Install software>`_
+See `below <https://sotnir-handbook.readthedocs.io/en/latest/getting-started/linux-machines.html#install-software>`_

 Create your environment
 ***********************